 ADHD writers: The four main struggles

 Most of the writers I coach have ADHD.
 They are incredibly creative and always think outside of the box—which is an amazing quality to have as a writer.
 However, when they find me, these ADHD writers are often quite unhappy with themselves, their abilities, and their productivity.
+And that begs the question: Why is it so hard to write when you have ADHD?

 Help for ADHD writers